This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #NewYearNutrition #CollectiveBias

 Instructions

-- Add your tea bag to a mug and pour 6-8 ounces of hot water over it.
-Steep for 4 minutes.
+- Add your tea bag to a mug and pour 6-8 ounces of boiling water over it.
+Steep for 4 minutes.1 chai tea bag, 6-8 ounces water

-- Top with 2-3 pieces of star anise, if desired, and serve hot.
+- Top with 1-2 star anise, if desired, and serve hot.star anise

 Notes

-- Be sure to give your can of coconut milk a really good shake before opening it.
-You can also whisk it once opened if there is still some clumping.
+- Be sure to give your can of coconut milk a really good shake before opening it or pour it into a bowl and whisk it.

-- Store extra coconut milk in an air-tight container in the refrigerator and shake or whisk before using it again as coconut milk naturally separates and solidifies.
+- Store extra coconut milk in an airtight container in the refrigerator.
+Shake or whisk before using it again as coconut milk naturally separates and solidifies.

 Caterina Raffa says

 Yum-o!
 Thanks for the easy version with the tea bags!
-Definitely making this for me and my sister in Salisbury, North Carolina!
+Made this for me and my sister in Salisbury, North Carolina!

 Lauren Vavala says